 “[Daumec] has always been one of the company's superb technicians and she demonstrates her skills wonderfully well in the Bohemia scene.”

-Recently, Ms. Daumec made her debut as Spring in The Four Seasons.
-She has danced such roles as Lescaut’s Mistress in Manon, Princess Florine in The Sleeping Beauty, Italian Princess in Swan Lake, Bronislava in Nijinsky, Blossom and Moss in Cinderella, Bee in The Nutcracker, the Female Lead in Symphony #9 and L’Allumeuse in the world premiere of Le Petit Prince.
-Ms. Daumec has also danced the role of Young Shepherdess in The Winter’s Tale in such ballets as Romeo and Juliet, La Sylphide, Alice’s Adventures in Wonderland, Pinocchio, A Streetcar Named Desire, Don Quixote, Madame Butterfly, The Taming of the Shrew, An Italian Straw Hat, Onegin, Giselle, The Seagull, Theme and Variations, Symphony in C, Jewels, The Four Temperaments, The Second Detail, Allegro Brillante, The Concert Glass Pieces, Russian Seasons, Emergence and Cacti.
+Ms. Daumec has danced such roles as Lescaut’s Mistress in Manon, Princess Florine in The Sleeping Beauty, Italian Princess in Swan Lake, Bronislava in Nijinsky, Blossom and Moss in Cinderella, Bee in The Nutcracker, Young Shepherdess in The Winter’s Tale, Spring in The Four Seasons, the Female Lead in Symphony #9 and L’Allumeuse in Le Petit Prince.
+Ms. Daumec has also danced in such ballets as Romeo and Juliet, Onegin, Giselle, Alice’s Adventures in Wonderland, Pinocchio, La Sylphide, A Streetcar Named Desire, Don Quixote, Madame Butterfly, The Taming of the Shrew, An Italian Straw Hat, The Seagull, Theme and Variations, Symphony in C, Jewels, The Four Temperaments, The Second Detail, Allegro Brillante, The Concert, Glass Pieces, Russian Seasons, Emergence, Cacti and Paz de la Jolla.

 Born: New York City, New York